Duration: 4 Weeks Onsite

 Our TEFL course in France has successfully met all of the International Accreditation Organization (IAO)’s accreditation requirements and, as a result, our program has been awarded Full Accreditation by IAO.
 Our institute has been awarded Full Accreditation after being evaluated under the International Accreditation Organization’s standards of global best practices in: Organizational Management, Academic Management and Institutional Performance.
 IAO’s full accreditation is a proof that we offer education that is on par with global education standards and that our institute is fully committed towards continuous improvement in the ever-evolving field of education.

 Our 4 week, accredited TEFL course in France provides for a high-quality practical training.
 During the training, there are daily study sessions, in which you learn teaching methodology, classroom management, how to teach accent reduction and interesting grammar classes.
 A major portion program is spent on preparing, teaching, and evaluating classes.
 The teaching-practice students are real students, whether locals or immigrants to the region.
 The onsite TEFL course in France is perfect if you have never taught English before and if you are serious about teaching English long-term.
 You will gradually acquire new skills, and get immediate feedback from your trainer.

 Free French classes

 You are welcome to take Free French classes throughout the duration of the TEFL course in France.
-As a graduate, you can continue your lessons for 50 euro/month as long as you want.
+As a graduate, you can continue your lessons for 50 Euros per month as long as you wish.

 Included features within Total Course Fee: